Medical Experts

 - Apnea with or without cyanosis

-Additionally, given that paroxysmal cough with an absence of fever is closely linked to pertussis, the absence of a fever may further indicate the need for testing.
+Additionally, given that paroxysmal cough with an absence of fever is closely linked to pertussis, the absence of fever may further indicate the need for testing.

 Laboratory Testing